DapperFox/react-data-actions/README.md

 React Data Actions is a tool for helping you get remote data to your components.
 No more componentDidMount requests.
 No more setting state.

-Out of the box support for show, index, delete, update, and invalidation calls.
+Out of the box support for show, index, create, delete, update, and invalidation calls.

 ## Why